nhjschulz/cfsm/README.md

 CFSM follows a simplistic approach for the C-Language to implement maintainble state machines according to the STATE design pattern.
-This differentiate is from other solutions that often rely on complex macros to construct state handlers.
+This differentiats it from other solutions that often rely on complex macros to construct state handlers.

 This work was inspired by the excellent article